AdobeDocs/analytics.en/help/implement/vars/page-vars/pagename.md

 5. Set the [!UICONTROL Extension] dropdown to Adobe Analytics, and the [!UICONTROL Action Type] to [!UICONTROL Set Variables].
 6. Locate the [!UICONTROL Page name] section.

-You can set page name to any string value.
+You can set page name to any string value, including data elements.

 ## s.pageName in AppMeasurement and Launch custom code editor